MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ---
 title: "Add branding to a survey"
-description: "Instructions for adding branding to a survey created with Customer Voice" ms.date: 07/01/2020 ms.service:
+description: "Instructions for adding branding to a survey created with Customer Voice." ms.date: 07/01/2020 ms.service:
   - "dynamics-365-sales"